-Finding: The site is zoned R-3 High Density Residential.
-Multi-family residential is a permitted use in the R-3 zone.
+Finding: The site is zoned R-1 (Low Density Residential).
+The proposed covered playground does not change the existing use, which is a school.
 This criterion is met.

 8. Subdistrict Compliance.
 Properties located within subdistricts shall comply with the provisions of those subdistricts located in NMC 15.340.010 through 15.348.060.